 The grand unveiling of our eleventh Cities of Peace painting was on June 12th at the National Museum of Kosovo.

 The Cities of Peace Prishtinë/Priština Laboratory works to reduce the risk of extremism by engaging marginalized young people in creative, interactive art-making that validates and strengthens community cohesion and promotes visual and historical literacy.

-We are honored to receive a grant from the Robert F. Schumann Foundation to help jump start this laboratory project.
+We are honored to have received a grant from the Robert F. Schumann Foundation to help jump start this project.
 This endowment is being used to support development of curriculum and evaluation tools; secure studio laboratory space equipped with artistic supplies, tools, materials; counter-messaging and development of the Cities of Peace Prishtinë/Priština Laboratory into a self-sustaining program that continues in Kosovo and is then replicated in the Balkans, the Middle East and throughout the world.
 Key to achieving this is training educators in our peace building techniques; documenting, disseminating and archiving creative learning tools that incorporate digital media and distance learning.